dubhater/vapoursynth-smoothuv/readme.rst

 not ported.

 RainbowSmooth is a script which adds edge detection to SmoothUV.
+It is a port of the Avisynth function rainbow_smooth().

 Usage